qd-nnu/Adjustment-of-Radar-Gauge-Rainfall-Discrepancy/README.md

 Please visit <https://agupubs.onlinelibrary.wiley.com/doi/full/10.1029/2019WR025517> for more details and results of experiments.

-Citation: Dai Q, Yang Q, Han D, Rico‐Ramirez M A, Zhang S. Adjustment of radar‐gauge rainfall discrepancy due to raindrop drift and evaporation using the Weather Research and Forecasting model and dual‐polarization radar[J].
+Citation: Dai Q, Yang Q, Han D, Rico‐Ramirez M A, Zhang S. Adjustment of radar‐gauge rainfall discrepancy due to raindrop drift and evaporation using the Weather Research and Forecasting model and dual‐polarization radar.
 Water Resources Research, 2019, 55(11): 9211-9233.

 ## Contact
 If you have some problems or find some bugs in the codes, please email: qd_gis@163.com.